 The Legal Design Lab team created these open-source designs in our class Design For Justice: Traffic Court, with our partners East Bay Community Law Center and NLADA.
 The visual designs for posters and handouts have been piloted in Alameda County, California.
 They were particularly created for courts that have recently introduced ‘Ability to Pay’ procedures.

-If you would like to adapt these to your court or clinic, to help litigants understand their pleading options and how to request ‘Ability to Pay’ evaluation, please write to us.
+If you would like to adapt these to your court or clinic, to help litigants understand their pleading options and how to request an ‘Ability to Pay’ evaluation, please write to us.

-Debt Collection guides
+Debt Collection visual guides

 Our team has been creating posters and app guides to represent options for people who have been sued for debt in state courts.